-You will benefit from the knowledge and expertise of The Centre for Postgraduate Quaker Studies (CPQS), which is a joint venture between Woodbrooke Quaker Study Centre and the School of Philosophy Theology and Religion at Birmingham.
+You will benefit from the association Birmingham has with Woodbrooke, a Quaker study centre with an international reputation based in the heart of Quaker Birmingham in the beautiful Victorian home of George Cadbury.
 Not only that, you’ll have access to two excellent libraries to draw from, and the option of living and learning in a community at Woodbrooke.

 Facts about Woodbrooke

-Every three years, there is a ten-day Quaker Studies Research Summer School.
+- Every two years, there is a ten-day Quaker Studies Research Summer School.